OmarEfat/OmarEfat.github.io/README.md

 ---
 Q: Why should I use a Jekyll theme for my website?

 A: Jekyll themes are pre-designed website templates that save time and effort while creating a professional-looking website that is optimized for speed and performance.
-They offer built-in features and functionality and are easy to use, making them a great option for creating a website quickly and easily, regardless of your technical expertise.
+They offer built-in features and functionality and are easy to use, making them a great option for creating a website quickly and easily.